MicroEJ/docs/KernelDeveloperGuide/kernelAPI.rst

 Kernel API Definition
 =====================

-A Kernel API file is an XML file named ``kernel.api`` declared at the root of one ore more paths composing the :ref:`Application classpath <chapter.microej.classpath>`.
+A Kernel API file is an XML file named ``kernel.api`` declared at the root of one or more path composing the :ref:`Application classpath <chapter.microej.classpath>`.

 .. _fig_kf-api-xsd:
 .. code-block:: xml